zid-wm/zid-web/README.md

 - Pip
 - Venv (optional; recommended)

+## PostgreSQL
+To run the development server locally, you will need to set up a local PostgreSQL instance.
+[This article](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) is a good starting point for setup on Windows, MacOS, and Linux.

+To access the AWS parameters that include the database credentials, you will need to contact the ZID Webmaster to be set up with an AWS account.
+You will not be able to run the code locally without this access.

 ## Setup
 If you are running the development server in a virtual environment, run the following commands in a terminal window to initialize and activate your environment: